linnarsson-lab/OTTR/README.md

 #### scRNA-seq

-- Clustering of the scRNA-seq data was performed using the cytograph-dev version of cytograph.
+- Clustering of the scRNA-seq data was performed using the [cytograph-dev](https://github.com/linnarsson-lab/cytograph-dev) version of cytograph.
 This is the version used for our adult human brain project.
 Its installation and usage are described [here](https://github.com/linnarsson-lab/adult-human-brain/tree/main/cytograph).
-- [Jupyter](https://jupyter.org/) notebooks used to make figures are available [here].
-The notebooks also import from cytograph-dev. (cytograph-shoji will *not* work).
+- [Jupyter notebooks](https://jupyter.org/) used to make figures.
+The notebooks require [cytograph-dev](https://github.com/linnarsson-lab/cytograph-dev).
+(NOTE: *cytograph-shoji* will *not* work).

 #### Xenium and alignment with timelapse